-There’s just something grounding about seeing the ocean.
+Though it’s closed right now, it should reopen on May 28.
+And there’s just something grounding about seeing the ocean.
 Gain some perspective and get in a nice stroll at Halibut Point Park, parts of which are owned by the Trustees and the DCR.
-Though the 60-foot observation tower is closed for COVID-19 reasons, you can still walk the breezy paths that loop around an old, flooded granite quarry; if the clouds clear out, you can even see mountainous vistas as far as Maine.
-Parking is currently closed, so if you’re driving into town, you’ll have to find an alternate spot for the car.
+Walk breezy paths that loop around an old, flooded granite quarry; if the clouds clear out, you can even see mountainous vistas as far as Maine.
 And while you’re in Rockport, the winding, wooded trails of Woodland Acres are well worth the extra steps.

 Jacobs Hill, Royalston